Panthers hand Lightning first home loss

-Florida's Aleksander Barkov, Jonathan Huberdeau and Anton Stralman each had a goal and an assist, and the Panthers dealt Tampa Bay its first home loss this season, beating the host Lightning 6-4 on Monday night.
+Florida's Aleksander Barkov, Jonathan Huberdeau and Anton Stralman each had a goal and an assist, and the Panthers dealt Tampa Bay its first home loss this season, 6-4 on Monday night.

 Barkov's goal was the 420th point of his career, surpassing Olli Jokinen for second place all-time in franchise points.

-Owen Tippett, Frank Vatrano and Anthony Duclair tallied for Florida, which is 4-0-0 after losses this season and 4-0-1 on the road.
-Goalie Chris Driedger stopped 27 of 31shots to go to 4-1-1.
+Owen Tippett, Frank Vatrano and Anthony Duclair also tallied for Florida, which is 4-0-0 after losses this season and 4-0-1 on the road.
+Goalie Chris Driedger stopped 27 of 31 shots to go to 4-1-1.

 Lightning star Steven Stamkos scored in his return after a false positive coronavirus test, forcing the captain to miss both games in South Florida.